lchyeon0123/Kairos/README.md

 rviz --> 4 terminal
 ```

-We can see the webcam screen in real time with this code and check the control direction.
+The recognized ArUCo Marker and the robot's path can be visualized in real time to monitor the robot's condition and environment.
+Use OpenCV's drawDetectedMarkers and drawAxis functions to display the recognized markers and robot's position on the screen.
 Below is the actual screen of the webcam.

 <img src="https://github.com/lchyeon0123/Kairos/assets/99176235/24b4bf44-f8c0-4340-992e-f4c05a59a61b">